-- The upper display shows the measured value; - The lower display shows one of the following information: - The operative set point (when it is performing a ramp); - The time of the segment in progress (when it is performing a soak); - The set point value alternate with the message 5 \(\begin{aligned} &= \begin{aligne} - In all cases, the decimal figure of the less significant digit of the lower display is lit.
+- The display shows one of the following information: - The measured value: - The operative set point (when it is performing a ramp); - The time of the segment in progress (when it is performing a soak); - The measured value alternate with the message 5 \(\frac{1}{2} \). - In all cases, the decimal figure of the less significant digit of the display is lit.

-We define all the above described conditions as "Standard Display".
+We define all the above described conditions as "Standard display".